 “What am I listening for?”
 I reply.

 “A buzzing and whooshing sound, coming from my computer,” she yells again.

 This is just an example of the tech support request calls I get regularly from my cute little mama.
 She only calls about once a month or less for her gadget questions, but I can’t say how many times she’s calling her wireless Internet provider.

 According to a recent survey we conducted at Trend Micro to commemorate Mother’s Day, about a quarter of you are in the same boat as me, getting these calls about once a month (the survey dives into perceptions of moms’ technology and device knowledge).
-My heart goes out to the eight percent of you who said their tech-challenged moms contact them once a day (Mother’s Day Gift Idea: Premium Tech Support Package from Trend Micro and read Michael Miley’s blog).
+My heart goes out to the eight percent of you who said their tech-challenged moms contact them once a day (Mother’s Day Gift Idea: Premium Tech Support Package from Trend Micro and read Mike Miley’s blog).
 Yikes.